imruljubair/Demystifying-AI-for-Doctors/README.md

 # Demystifying AI Basic for Doctors

-This Excel file, **AI4Med\_present\_new2.xlsx**, is a comprehensive, step-by-step educational resource designed to illustrate the **core mechanics of a Neural Network (NN) by hand**.
+The Excel file, **AI4Med\_present\_new2.xlsx**, is a comprehensive, step-by-step educational resource designed to illustrate the **core mechanics of a Neural Network (NN) by hand**.
 It provides detailed, numerical calculations for a complete deep learning workflow, from dataset preparation to multi-layer backpropagation.

 This file is structured across multiple sheets, each focusing on a distinct phase of the neural network lifecycle: